StevenBlack/vocab/million-dollar-words.md

 ### vernal
 Happening in the spring.
-For example, an equinox, or the budding of flowers, or the sighting of the first robin...
-Or victrix.
+For example, an equinox, or the budding of flowers, or the sighting of the first robin.

 ### victress